 In our opinion the Remuneration Report of Gowing Bros.
-Limited for the year ended 31 July 2014 complies with section 300A of the Corporations Act 2001.
+Limited for the year ended 31 July 2015 complies with section 300A of the Corporations Act 2001.

-Matters relating to the electronic presentation of the audited financial report and remuneration report
+Matters relating to the electronic presentation of the audited financial and remuneration report

-This auditor's report relates to the financial report and remuneration report of the company for the financial year ended 31 July 2014 published in the annual report and included on the company's website.
+This auditor's report relates to the financial and remuneration reports of the company for the financial year ended 31 July 2015 published in the annual report and included on the company's website.
 The company's directors are responsible for the integrity of the company's website.
 We have not been engaged to report on the integrity of this website.
-The auditor's report refers only to the financial report and remuneration report identified above.
-It does not provide an opinion on any other information which may have been hyperlinked to/from the financial report and remuneration report.
-If users of the financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial report and remuneration report to confirm the information contained in this website version of the financial report and remuneration report.
+The auditor's report refers only to the financial and remuneration reports identified above.
+It does not provide an opinion on any other information which may have been hyperlinked to/from the financial and remuneration reports.
+If users of the financial and the remuneration reports are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial and remuneration reports to confirm the information contained in this website version of the financial and remuneration reports.

-HLB Mann Ouder
+HLB Mann Judd

-HLB Mann Judd Chartered Accountants
+Chartered Accountants